Integralist/integralist.co.uk/content/page/resume.md

 ## Popular articles

 The following links are to some of my more 'popular' articles.
-My main focus when writing is to take a complicated or confusing topic and attempt to distil it, in order for the subject to be more easily understood.
+My main focus when writing is to take a complicated or confusing topic and attempt to distil it into something that an unfamiliar reader can understand.

 - [Go Style Guide](/posts/go-style-guide/) (2022)
 - [GitHub Actions](/posts/github-actions/) (2021)